maclandrol/ARNColoc/README.md

 ARNColoc is the main script for RNA quantification.
    * #### Input
-     * Segmentation file (nucleus mask)
+     * Segmentation file (nucleus mask).
+You can obtained a segmented image by manually circling the dapi signal after a 2D max projection in ImageJ or using an automatic segmentation tool like CellProfiler.

         ![mask file](example/input/mask_for_display.png)

      * At least 2 loc files ([mrna](example/input/mRNA.loc), [erna_1](example/input/s_eRNA.loc) or [erna_2](example/input/as_eRNA.loc))

    * #### Run
     Execute the **ARNColoc** script in matlab by typing **ARNColoc** in you matlab interpreter.
 You might need to move to the directory containing the script ot set it as your matlab home directory.

     1. Load your segmented image (nucleus mask).
-You can obtained a segmented image by manually circling the dapi signal in ImageJ or using an automatic segmentation tool like CellProfiler.
-You image will be displayed on  *the intensity_plot frame*.
+Your image will be displayed on  *the intensity_plot frame*.
     <p> <img src="https://cloud.githubusercontent.com/assets/5290110/8384563/ddfcfed2-1c0f-11e5-99f0-451ffdb14857.png" /></p>
     2. Load each of your loc files using the browse button and select the corresponding channel of acquisition.
 ARNColoc use cyanine dyes as label for color channels.
 For each loc file, the intensity distribution of the spot will be displayed on the *intensity_prot frame*.
     <p> <img src="https://cloud.githubusercontent.com/assets/5290110/8384564/ddfd6804-1c0f-11e5-94d4-5f86b83dc7b2.png" /></p>